sameday-courier/woocommerce-plugin/readme.txt

 Sure.
 However, keep in mind that if you make changes to the source code of the plugin you can no longer benefit from the updates we make constantly.
 Because in a situation like this in case of an update your changes would be overwritten.

-NOTE: We encourage customers to fork our github repository and contribute with their ideas Link to Github: https://github.com/sameday-courier/woocommerce-plugin
+NOTE: We encourage customers to fork our GitHub repository and contribute with their ideas Link to Github: https://github.com/sameday-courier/woocommerce-plugin

 = Are all easyBox delivery services available ? =

 No!
 For the moment only the service Locker NextDay is available.

-= I activated the Locker NextDay service but I don't see it on the checkout page =
+= I activated the Locker NextDay service, but I don't see it on the checkout page =

 The service is only visible for orders that have a single product in the cart.
 So make sure you don't have more than one product in your cart.